 - Robert’s Rules of Order should be used.

 - All budgetary items must be submitted to the President and approved by the Executive Board members.

-- The Association must create a budget every school year at the beginning of the Fall semester.
+- The Executive Board must create a budget every school year at the beginning of the Fall semester.

 Article VIII: AMENDMENTS

 Section 1.
-Four ways to amend this Constitution
+Two ways to amend this Constitution

 - Amendments shall be made during general Assembly meetings and two-thirds (66.7%) of the present body agrees that the amendment is binding.

 - Amendments shall be made when two-thirds (66.7%) of the qualified electors (individuals enrolled in a graduate and/or professional degree seeking programs at George Mason University) deem it necessary to make an amendment to the constitution, they may call a convention and make the proposed amendments.